pybind/pybind11/docs/advanced.rst

 types with internal reference counting.
 For the simpler C++11 unique pointers, refer to the previous section.

-The binding generator for classes, :class:`class_`, takes an optional second template type, which denotes a special *holder* type that is used to manage references to the object.
-When wrapping a type named ``Type``, the default value of this template parameter is ``std::unique_ptr<Type>``, which means that the object is deallocated when Python's reference count goes to zero.
+The binding generator for classes, :class:`class_`, can be passed a template type that denotes a special *holder* type that is used to manage references to the object.
+If no such holder type template argument is given, the default for a type named ``Type`` is ``std::unique_ptr<Type>``, which means that the object is deallocated when Python's reference count goes to zero.

 It is possible to switch to other types of reference counting wrappers or smart pointers, which is useful in codebases that rely on them.
 For instance, the